When it comes to protecting a car’s paint, there are a lot of ways to skin a cat – hypothetically speaking of course.

 What are the Types of Paint Protection Film?

-- Clear Bra: This is the most popular brand name for automotive PPF products in the United States.
+- Clear Bra: Clear Bra paint protection is the most popular brand name for automotive PPF products in the United States.
 It’s also the default name provided to general PPF – like “Ziplock” bags or “Post-It” notes.
+It’s usually installed by a paint protection film installer, but they do offer DIY options that are great on fenders, door edges, bumpers, and more.

 There is a lot of confusion with understanding the difference between PPF and vinyl.